spothero/SpotHeroEmailValidator-iOS/README.md

 SpotHeroEmailValidator uses ARC.
 If your project is not ARC-compliant, simply set the `-fobjc-arc` flag on all SpotHeroEmailValidator source files.

 ## Apps Using this Library
-This library is used in our own [SpotHero](https://itunes.apple.com/us/app/spothero-parking-best-parking/id499097243 "SpotHero") app.
+This library is used in our own [SpotHero](https://apps.apple.com/us/app/spothero-find-parking-nearby/id499097243) iOS app.
 If you would like to see your app listed here as well, let us know you're using it!

 ## License
 SpotHeroEmailValidator is released under the Apache 2.0 license.